 Drive from Christchurch

-First part of the trip, 1.5h along road number 1, was terribly boring.
+The first part of the trip, 1.5h along road number 1, was terribly boring.
 Straight, flat road, 3 meter-high hedges and almost no traffic.
 It started to be more interesting when we finally turned to 79, and really REALLY interesting when we were on 8.
 Every turn meant stopping the car, getting out and taking photos.
 And the part of the trip by the lakes – Tekapo and Pukaki, took us the longest.
-We had to park the car a few times, and stand by the water for a while to soak up the views.
+We had to park the car a few times and stand by the water for a while to soak up the views.

 Lunch by Lake Tekapo had to happen.
 Any excuse to stay there for longer was good.
 There is a quite long strip of shops & restaurants and the choice seemed to be broad.
 Our pick was Mackenzie’s Bar and Grill.
 The place is big and only tables at the end of the restaurant provide lake views.